Intrinsical-AI/geometric-aware-retrieval-v2/README.md

 - `quick_experiment_cli.py`: Shows how to use the command-line interface for experiments.
 - `differentiable_demo.py`: A demonstration of the differentiable retrieval pipeline.
 - `fixed_demo.py`: A demonstration of the fixed retrieval pipeline.

+The file `dry_run_config.yaml` provides a minimal configuration that can be passed to `geoIR.quick_experiment` for a quick sanity check of the training and evaluation pipeline.

 ## Citation